Fast Basins and Branched Fractal Manifolds of Attractors of Iterated Function Systems: Introduction

 The organization of the paper is as follows.
-In Section \ref{sec:IFS} we define point-fibred IFSs, their attractors, duals, basins, fast basins and fractal continuations.
-A fractal continuation is a generalization of a fractal blowup as defined by Strichartz \cite{strichartz0}.
+In Section~\ref{sec:IFS} we def\/ine point-f\/ibred IFSs, their attractors, duals, basins, fast basins and fractal continuations.
+A~fractal continuation is a~ge\-ne\-ralization of a~fractal blowup as def\/ined by Strichartz~\cite{strichartz0}.
 Proposition~\ref{prop:FB} states that the fast basin of an attractor is the union of its fractal continuations.
 Section~\ref{examplesec} provides examples of fast basins.

 The relationship between the basin and the fast basin of an attractor is the subject of Section~\ref{sec:BFB}.
 Theorem~\ref{reversethm} shows that the image of a disjunctive point in code space under the coding map (see below) belongs to the boundary of an attractor if and only if the interior of the attractor is empty.
-Theorem~\ref{interiorthm} relates addresses of points in attractors to whether or not associated continuations contain the basin, using the concept of full or reversible addresses, defined here and in \cite{tiling}.
+Theorem~\ref{interiorthm} relates addresses of points in attractors to whether or not associated continuations contain the basin, using the concept of reversible addresses.
 As a consequence, Corollary~\ref{cor:basins} states that the fast basin contains the basin if and only if the attractor has nonempty interior.